 Response >

 In most cases, we were able to obtain the PhD education as well as year of recruitment/promotion of PIs on their personal or department/institute websites (these are the most basic information of researchers’ profile).
 For those PIs with missing information on the websites, we would further search their profile online and record the necessary information to complete our data.
+In total, there were only 7 out of 152 (4.6%) PIs that we would not be able to obtain their CV.
 The final data include PIs from seven major universities and one research institute; therefore, we feel that our data should be fairly representative of the PIs in ecology and evolutionary biology in Taiwan.

 Comment 2 > Besides the institutional/departmental websites, and ORCID, other open data or database could be further consideration, such as Web of Science, Scopus, or Academic Research Service Portal Researcher Query of National Science and Technology Council.